mariaparreira-code/devops-23-24-JPE-1231843/CA3/Part2/README.md

 ## 1. _Install Vagrant in macOS with M1 CPU_

+**To successfully install Vagrant on macOS, the following steps should be followed:**

-- Install Xcode command line tools, witch is an Apple's integrated development environment widely used for macOS app development:
+- Install Xcode command line tools, witch is an Apple's integrated development environment for macOS app development:

 ```bash
 sudo xcode-select --install
 ```

-- Run a Homebrew installation script fetched from GitHub, making Homebrew installation easier (Homebrew being a package manager):
+- Run a Homebrew installation script fetched from GitHub (Homebrew being a package manager):
+  Once installed, you can use the brew command to install Vagrant
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-- Install QEMU and all its necessary dependencies to utilize QEMU for emulating operating systems and running software on a variety of architectures:
+- Install QEMU and all its necessary dependencies for emulating operating systems and running software:

 ```bash
 brew install qemu
 ```

-- Install Libvirt and all its necessary dependencies, so you can manage and interact with your virtual machines and containers programmatically or through command-line tools, providing greater flexibility and control over your virtualized environments:
+- Install Libvirt and all its necessary dependencies, to manage and interact with VM's and containers programmatically or through command-line tools, providing greater flexibility and control over virtualized environments:

 ```bash
 brew install libvirt